replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 From the 277 aquaculture facilities in Slovenia, there are 22 marine aquaculture facilities, 2 of which are for fish farming, while the remaining 20 facilities are for shellfish farming.
 There are 255 freshwater aquaculture facilities.
 Of these, there are 98 cold-water aquaculture facilities that farm fish for sale; there are 52 cold-water facilities that produce fish for own consumption; there are 40 warm-water aquaculture facilities that breed fish for sale; 49 warm-water facilities producing fish for own consumption; in addition, there are 15 ponds for inland sports fishing and 1 aquaculture facility for farming freshwater crustaceans (put-and-take).

-As of 2009, the utilized volume of all ponds for cold-water fish farming was 58 000 m3 and the total surface area of all ponds used for warm-water fish farming was 497 ha.
-The area of one aquaculture facility used for the farming of freshwater crustaceans was 0.6 ha.
+As of 2013, the utilized volume of all ponds for cold-water fish farming was 58 000 m3 and the total surface area of all ponds used for warm-water fish farming was 498 ha.

 The situation in marine fish farming is more distinct.
-Currently, all the concessions for using marine water for the breeding of marine organisms have been granted, 2 of them for breeding marine fish and 20 for breeding shellfish.
-The total area for breeding fish at sea (excluding shellfish farming) in 2009 was 5 663 m2 (2 plots).
-The area of the 20 plots at sea that are used for shellfish farming was 45.1 ha.
+The total volume for breeding fish at sea (excluding shellfish farming) in 2013 was 18 000 m3.
+The volume of the plots at sea that are used for shellfish farming was 46 ha.

-In 2009, there were 27 aquaculture facilities in Slovenia that also included facilities for breeding fingerlings.
-From the 98 commercial cold-water aquaculture facilities, there were 26 that also included facilities for breeding fingerlings.
+In 2014, there were 27 aquaculture facilities in Slovenia that also included facilities for breeding fingerlings.
+According to the latest data there are 5 organic aquaculture farms in Slovenia, however with very low production capacity.

 Mariculture shellfish farming is more important than fish farming.
 The major and the only cultured shellfish species, Mediterranean mussel ( Mytilus galloprovincialis ), accounts for 83 percent of total mariculture production.
 The production of European seabass ( Dicentrarchus labrax ) is more important than the production of gilthead seabream ( Sparus aurata ).
 It contributes 17 percent to total mariculture production.

 From 1991 onwards intensification was carried out especially with farming European seabass and gilthead seabream in the Bay of Piran.
-A first result of seabass production in 1992 was 5.7 tonnes.
+A first result of European seabass production in 1992 was 5.7 tonnes.
 In subsequent years annual variations in production (growth and decline) were noted.
 In 2001 production reached its maximum with 59 tonnes, and very similar amounts were noted in 2003.
-Here, there was a peak in production in 2009 as well, with 65 tonnes of seabass.

 The relative importance of endemic, introduced and transferred species, as well as genetically improved species in the aquaculture industry is generally very low.
 Of the 22 endemic species of the Adriatic or Danube river basins, breeding is only carried out for marble trout, Danube salmon and Danube roach.
 This breeding is important with respect to conservation and sports fishing, but it is rather insignificant for the aquaculture industry.
 However if rainbow trout and breeding forms of common carp are included as introduced species as conservationists do, then the production of introduced species in the aquaculture industry is very important.